There are three ways to install Hive on MR3 on Kubernetes.

 Download a pre-built MR3 release and uncompress it in a directory of your choice (e.g., under the user’s home directory).
 A pre-built MR3 release contains everything for running Hive on MR3 on Kubernetes, including scripts, preset configuration files, and jar files.
-(Hive 3 and Hive 4 with MR3 master are built with access to Amazon S3.)
+(Hive 3 is built with access to Amazon S3.)

 Then update the following environment variables in env.sh